yehya-farhat/yehya-farhat.github.io/blogposts_examples/2015-03-15-formatting-and-links.md

 ---
 layout: post
-title:  a post with formatting and links and for testing
+title:  a post with formatting and links and for testing again
 date:   2015-03-15 16:40:16
 description: march & april, looking forward to summer
 tags: MachineLearning